anoopsarkar/nlp-class/hw2.md

 contain no spaces or punctuation and is in lower case.
 This matches the character language models that have been provided to you.
 You cannot use any external data sources for this homework.
-You can only use the language models provided to you.
+You can only use the language models provided to you in the `data` directory.
+Implementation of two different language models is also provided to you that reads and uses those data files.

 You have to document your development of your grammars in your Python notebook called `decipher.ipynb` in your submission.